jryans/debug-info-consistency-concrete-artifact/data/spec-cpu-2017/505.mcf_r/clang/13/O1/trace.md

 KLEE: NOTE: now ignoring this error at this location
 KLEE: ERROR: mcfutil.c:190: memory error: out of bound pointer
 KLEE: NOTE: now ignoring this error at this location
-KLEE: ERROR: mcfutil.c:190: memory error: object read only
-KLEE: NOTE: now ignoring this error at this location
 KLEE: ERROR: mcfutil.c:190: memory error: out of bound pointer
 KLEE: NOTE: now ignoring this error at this location
 KLEE: ERROR: mcfutil.c:201: memory error: out of bound pointer